tuxtof/SE-Training-Automation-Calm/lab1/calm_workshop_lab1.rst

 At this step let’s set some variables up.
 It’s not necessary to do it at this point, however it will make our lives easier for the rest of the lab.

+To access variables click on the Default Application Profiles object in the application overview.
+You will find the Variable List in the Configuration Pane (on the right)

 Variables have 2 settings, **Secret** and **Runtime**.
 Normally variables are stored in plaintext and shown in the window here, the